 - Development of a “tool kit” which can be used by multiple parties in the Öresund region

 Initially, the focus of the project has been on making a benchmark analysis of the region’s collective strengths and opportunities to attract operations globally.
-The analysis was completed before the summer of 2016, and is the basis for ongoing work which now aims to develop cogent value propositions that can be used in work with international marketing.
-The subproject has identified and started to contact ambassadors who can spread the region’s message and strengths internationally.
-Copenhagen Capacity´s Goodwill ambassador network, with representatives from industry, will be used for this matter.
+The analysis was completed before the summer of 2016, and is the basis for the ongoing work which now aims to develop cogent value propositions that can be used for international marketing.
+The subproject has identified and started to contact ambassadors who can spread the region’s core story and strengths internationally.
+Copenhagen Capacity´s Goodwill ambassador network, with representatives from industry, will be used for this.

 Regional Supply Base